 Biography

-Next to her academic work, Yvonne offers a small number of fertility consultations, webinars and seminars, to pass on her insights on the European IVF / egg donation market to clinicians, intended parents and a lay audience.
-To ensure her research reaches the public, she writes articles for various fertility websites and magazines, such as EggDonationFriends, Fertility Road, Es-klappt-nicht.de, and takes part in public engagement events, such as the London Fertility Show and the German “Kinderwunschtage".
+Next to her academic work, Yvonne offers a small number of fertility consultations, webinars and seminars, to pass on her insights on the the hurdles that intended parents face, and help unpack the data around success rates and provide transparent insights into the realities of patients seeking fertility treatment today.
+To ensure her research reaches the public, she writes articles for various fertility websites and magazines, such as EggDonationFriends, Fertility Road, Es-klappt-nicht.de, and takes part in public engagement events, such as the London Fertility Show and the international fair "Wish for a baby".

-Yvonne is a recent ESRC-funded ReproSoc PhD graduate.
+Yvonne was an ESRC-funded PhD student at ReproSoc and the Department of Sociology.
 During her PhD, Yvonne was supervised by Prof Sarah Franklin.
-She conducted fieldwork in Germany to examine the German legal prohibition of egg donation and the costs that this ban imposes on German clinicians, intended parents and their children conceived via egg donation abroad (project website, www.eispende.com).
+From 2017/2018 she conducted fieldwork in Germany to examine the German legal prohibition of egg donation and the costs that this ban imposes on German clinicians, intended parents and their children conceived via egg donation abroad (project website, www.eispende.com).

 Her research has been published in academic journals, such as International Women’s Journal and Springer-Publishing House, and featured in academic conferences and the media, for example the German public broadcasting programmes ARD and Radio 1, as well as in popular media, such as fertility websites and magazines like Babywunsch, Fertility Road, etc.